Affordable

 +

 A:Income limits for each unit type will be listed on the Mirvish Village Affordable Rental Portal website.
-Registrant income cannot exceed 4 times the annual rents listed on the portal.
+Registrant income cannot exceed 4 times the annual 2023 AMR rents.

 Q: When can I apply and how?